-Remember, never drive if you, or anyone else, thinks that you may have had too much to drink.
+Above all, never drive if you, or anyone else, thinks that you may have had too much to drink.
 And don’t let anyone else.
 That includes reporting drivers who appear drunk.
 It’s always safest not to drink and drive.
-Use a Designated Driver.
+So use a Designated Driver.

-People know the dangers of drinking and driving.
-But there are two other serious traffic safety problems.
+People well know the dangers of drinking and driving.
+But often overlooked are two other major traffic safety problems.
 Drugged driving is one.
-Distracted driving is the other.
-These may account for even more fatalities that drunk driving.
+While the other is distracted driving.
+These may now account for even more deaths than drunk driving.

 Studies have looked at drivers stopped for erratic driving, involved in a crash, or killed in a crash.
 Over one-third had at least one drug in their bodies.
-Many were under the influence of both drugs and alcohol.21
+In addition, many were under the influence of both drugs and alcohol.21

 Surveys report a large increase in drugged drivers over a seven year period.
-(Those with alcohol in their blood dropped by almost one-third during the period.)22
+(On the other hand, those with alcohol in their blood dropped by almost one-third during the period.)22

 At any moment during daylight, about 660,000 drivers in the U.S. are using an electronic device.
 A total of 421,000 people in a recent year were injured in crashes involving a distracted driver.
 Thousands died.23 And the problem continues to get worse.

 Harper, A. Drunk Driving: Existing Programs.
 Platteville: U Wisconsin, 2019.